domenichelfenstein/bike-rental-showcase/Readme.md

 # F# Domain Driven Design Showcase

-I've been inspired by the [DDD-To-The-Code Workshop - Sample Code](https://github.com/cstettler/ddd-to-the-code-workshop-sample) by Christian Stettler to create a similar example (roughly the same task) but this time written in F# and with an Angular frontend.
+I've been inspired by the [DDD-To-The-Code Workshop - Sample Code](https://github.com/cstettler/ddd-to-the-code-workshop-sample) by Christian Stettler to create a similar example (roughly the same task) but this time written in F# and with an Angular frontend (I've later changed it to vue, because why not :D).

 This showcase demonstrates how I would tackle such an exercise.